Install a "DIY" Mini-Split Heat Pump / Air Conditioner

 I'll be sure to update the article in a couple of months once we've had time to test the unit's heating more, but so far we've been really happy with its cooling performance and it seems to use less power than the portable AC unit that we had been using!

 Update: The unit had no problem heating our shop over the winter with temperatures down to the low 40s and occasional mid-to-upper 30s.

 Be sure to check out Our Workshop page for more details!

-- (Ours) MRCOOL DIY 18K BTU Ductless Mini-Split Heat Pump
+- (Latest in Our Size) MRCOOL DIY 18K BTU Ductless Mini-Split Heat Pump

 - Line Set Cover